The Easy "Multiply Your Savings" Plan

 How do you find margin?
 You don't need to pinch pennies.
 Evaluate your budget to locate one to five monthly bills that can be eliminated altogether (think subscriptions, memberships, and the like).
 Next, look at expenses you can trim without pain.
 For example:

 • Trim $10-$20 a week from the grocery bill.
-(Eating less meat will automatically accomplish this.)
+(Eating less meat will accomplish this right away.)

 • Trim $10-$20 a week from eating out.